Tour ID: 10002133

 This tour is for the animal lover in you.
 You'll see the world's smallest species of penguin in its natural habitat as it emerges from the sea and burrows into the sand for the night.
 See Australia's largest fur seal colony as the large marine mammals sun themselves, and get up close and personal with cuddly koalas and kangaroos.

-Departing after lunch, this tour takes you through the affluent, tree-lined streets of some of Melbourne's richest suburbs, heading straight to Western Port Bay.
+Departing after lunch, this tour takes you through the tree-lined streets of some of Melbourne's inner suburbs and heads south to Western Port Bay.
 As you travel toward Phillip Island, watch the established streets fade away into the distance as the horizon becomes dotted with rural townships and farming villages.
 Your first stop will be Maru Koala & Animal Park.
 Make sure you have your camera ready as you are about to get up close and personal with all of Australia's weird and wonderful wildlife.
-You will have the opportunity for close encounters with cuddly koalas, kangaroos, and even Tasmanian devils.
+You will have the opportunity for close encounters with cuddly koalas, kangaroos, dingoes, emus and wombats.

-After you've walked with the animals, you will drive over the bridge that connects Phillip Island.
+After you've walked with the animals, you will drive over the bridge that connects Phillip Island to the mainland.
 Look out for more camera opportunities as you will be awed by the beauty of this rugged coastline, with views out to the great Southern Ocean.
 The island attracts up to 3 million visitors per year as a haven for wildlife lovers and motorcycle enthusiasts, with the Moto GP track being a famous Phillip Island Landmark.

 The Nobbies has views that stretch right out over the Bass Strait.
 This spectacular sightseeing spot contrasts the crashing of the powerful sea against the rugged south coast with long views of the horizon over the Bass Strait.
 You will be awed by the sight of thousands of fur seals sunbathing and looking after their young at Seal Rocks, just a kilometre and a half offshore from The Nobbies.
 Over 10,000 fur seals use this area to sunbathe, breed, and raise their young with stunning views across the Bass Strait.
 The Nobbies is also home to graceful sea birds and other marine life.